About Us

 1999

-As the individuals whom Sonshine supported finished high school, there was an increased need for adult programming, but there was not enough programs with the right supports in the east end of Ottawa.
-So the Reaching All Your Stars day program, or R.A.Y.S. for short, was created and began out of our Apple Lane Group Home and now has over 16 individuals.
+As Sonshine clients finished high school, there was an increased need for adult programming, but there was not enough programs with the right supports in the east end of Ottawa.
+So the Reaching All Your Stars day program, or R.A.Y.S. for short, was created and began.

 2016

-As news of the R.A.Y.S. day program spread, the needs of the program’s participants grew and changed so R.A.Y.S. spun off another day program – B.E.A.M. – to better serve the needs of our participants.
+As news of the R.A.Y.S. day program spread, the needs of the program’s participants grew and changed so R.A.Y.S. spun off another day program – B.E.A.M.
+(Behaviour Energy Activity Management).
 R.A.Y.S. became the home for participants with physical and developmental disabilities as well as complex medical needs.
-B.E.A.M., which stands for Behaviour Energy Activity Management, became the home for our participants with developmental disabilities and behavioural challenges and is currently home to 10 participants.
+B.E.A.M. became the home for our participants with developmental disabilities and behavioural needs.

 And here we are now…